RYTESCompany/rytesstyleguide/writing.md

 Use the word "and" instead of an ampersand (&).

 Use a colons instead of dashes to separate content within a list.

+Avoid using abbreviations that are not widely known.
+QAPI, QRG, SNF should be spelled out.
+If abbreviations are necessary, define the abbreviation at the top of the document, and continue to use the abbreviation consistently throughout the rest of the text.